feathersjs/feathers/packages/authentication-oauth2/README.md

 ## Customizing The OAuth Response

-Whenever you authenticate with an OAuth2 provider such as Facebook you will get back an `accessToken`, `refreshToken`, and a `profile` that contains the authenticated entity's information based on the OAuth2 `scopes` you have requested and been granted.
+Whenever you authenticate with an OAuth2 provider such as Facebook, the provider sends back an `accessToken`, `refreshToken`, and a `profile` that contains the authenticated entity's information based on the OAuth2 `scopes` you have requested and been granted.

 By default the `Verifier` takes everything returned by the provider and attaches it to the `entity` (ie. the user object) under the provider name.
 You will likely want to customize the data that is returned.
 This can be done by adding a `before` hook to both the `update` and `create` service methods on your `entity`'s service.